Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 It was decided that 'YES PLEASE!' on the signup button was not descriptive enough for a blind user so this was changed to 'Sign Me Up!' instead.

+To tidy-up the top of each page, it was decided to remove the title of each page.
+The justification was that the content of each page was different enough on each one that the user would know where they are on the site without these.
+Each page nav is gold when the user is on that page (caused by the 'active' class is all but the home page's case which uses a custom style) and a different picture on each page.

 ## FEATURES

 Nine main things were identified as the features that Ewan wanted on his website.
 These were: